sweetrdf/in-memory-store-sqlite/README.md

 ## Installation

-Use Composer to install this library using:
+To install this library use Composer via:

 > composer require sweetrdf/in-memory-store-sqlite